rosendot/rosendo_party_rentals_website/README.md

 # Gran Fiesta Rentals Website

-A modern, responsive display website for Gran Fiesta Rentals party rental business in the Rio Grande Valley, built with Next.js and TailwindCSS.
+A modern, responsive display website for Gran Fiesta Rentals party rental business in the Rio Grande Valley, built with Next.js and TailwindCSS. **Hosted on Vercel.**

 ## 🎯 Project Overview

 This repository contains a display-only website for Gran Fiesta Rentals, showcasing tables & chairs rental services for the Rio Grande Valley area.
 The site provides comprehensive rental information, interactive delivery zone mapping, and multiple contact options for customers to request quotes.

-**Current Status:** Display website with JSON-based data management (no backend required) **Future Plans:** Integration with Stripe or Shopify for online booking and payments
+**Current Status:** Live on Vercel - Display website with JSON-based data management (no backend required) **Future Plans:** Integration with Stripe or Shopify for online booking and payments

 ## 🚀 Features